 Location: Bradford House Farm, Ponteland, Northumberland, NE20 0HA

-NSA North Sheep returns in 2021, kindly hosted by JE Woodman & Son at its Bradford House Farm near Ponteland in Northumberland.
+Following the disappointing postponement from 2021 due to the ongoing Coronavirus pandemic NSA North Sheep will next be held on Wednesday 7th June 2023, kindly hosted by JE Woodman & Son at its Bradford House Farm near Ponteland in Northumberland.

 JE Woodman & Son is a farming enterprise headed up by noted livestock farmer Willie Woodman.
 In hosting this event, Willie, who farms with his wife Christine and son Martin will provide a glimpse into a traditional Northumberland farm.
 The 2130 acres they farm are located at two bases, 30 miles apart, and include the 930 acres Bradford House Farm near Ponteland and 1,200 acres Great Chesters, a hill farm in the shadow of Hadrian’s Wall.